-You can submit a Lowe's credit card application online or at a Lowe’s location.
-The easiest way to apply is by filling out a Lowe’s credit card application online.
+The easiest way to apply for the Lowe's Store Card is by filling out an application online.
 Click “Apply Now,” then start by filling in the last 4 digits of your Social Security number and your phone number.
 Follow the instructions to complete your application.
-You’ll have to provide more personal information, including your address, full SSN, and salary.
+You’ll also have to provide more personal information, including your address, full SSN, and salary.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by a WalletHub user.